 There is an Executive Committee which meets monthly.
 Its officers are appointed each year at our AGM in May.

 In addition to the BAG Committee mentioned above, there are two area committees who meet 11 times a year.
 They look at issues in the West of Billericay and Great Burstead and the East areas.
 Members are welcome to come to these meetings to discuss issues.
-The dates are in the Resident each month and a brief report of their activities, as well as the Exec Committee, is usually on page 11.
+The dates are in the Resident each month and a brief report of their activities, as well as the Exec Committee, is usually on the events page.

 Billericay Action Group Sub Committee

 |Vice Chairman||Keith Bailey|